 Recipe Ingredients

-• Lemon juice – Freshly squeezed lemon juice will always give you the best flavor.
+- Lemon juice – Freshly squeezed lemon juice offers bright, fresh flavor.

-• Honey – I like to use a good quality local honey.
+- Honey – For a touch of sweetness and soothing.
+I like to use a good quality local honey.

 Does Starbucks Medicine Ball Have Caffeine?